-Brewery Tours is something that sounds easier than it is.
-I love my craft beer and have been on ~10 brewery tours and it truly is a tough act.
+Brewery tours is something that sounds easier than it is.
+I love my craft beer and have been on ~10 brewery tours, and it truly is a tough act.
 Something that on the surface seems interesting can actually be fairly boring unless brought to life by a great guide.

 Just check out what’s being said:

-“Extremely knowledgable and fun tour guide, really made an effort to educate and also have fun.”
+‘Extremely knowledgable and fun tour guide, really made an effort to educate and also have fun.’

-As always, let’s start with the good before we dive into the ‘could be improved’
+As always, let’s start with the good before we dive into the ‘could be improved’.

 The tours page is presented neatly with each tour having its very own logo, a nice touch that I rarely see.

 The tour descriptions are quite good with a detailed look at the day’s itinerary.
 There are also professional photos in a gallery (tick!) and an embedded calendar, most of this courtesy of an embed from their account with Rezdy(opens in a new tab).

-No website is perfect so let’s dive right in.
+No website is perfect, so let’s dive right in.

-Tighten Up The Hero Area – The site appears to have been designed on a massive monitor, because I actually have to scroll down to see the headline let alone the ‘Get Onboard and Book Today’ button.
-The below image is how the screen appears on my monitor – as you’ll see, it’s dominated by the logo.
-My recommendation (just like with Vantigo SF) would be to get rid of that logo or make it a lot smaller.
+Tighten up the hero area.
+The site appears to have been designed on a massive monitor because I actually have to scroll down to see the headline, let alone the ‘Get Onboard and Book Today’ button.
+My recommendation (just like with VantigoSF) would be to get rid of that logo or make it a lot smaller.

-Get Rid of the Slider – Sliders don’t work(opens in a new tab) and may actually hurt sales as they distract and even confuse some users.
+Get rid of the slider.
+Sliders don’t work(opens in a new tab) and may actually hurt sales, as they distract and even confuse some users.
 Stick with the first slide!

-Navigation in my mind is the biggest potential area of improvement on this site.
-Every additional step in navigating a website causes drop-off because people get confused, impatient.. or just plain distracted while waiting for a page to load.
+Navigation, in my mind, is the biggest potential area of improvement on this site.
+Every additional step in navigating a website causes drop-off because people get confused, impatient…or just plain distracted while waiting for a page to load.
 It’s amazing how little time you have before someone’s back checking their notifications on Facebook again.

-For that reason, I strongly believe Dave should remove the Breweries page (which is really just occupying space) such that the three options are:
+For that reason, I strongly believe Dave should remove the ‘Breweries’ page (which is really just occupying space) such that the three options are:

-Putting it there as part of the navigation of the site makes it completely unmissable.
+- Private tours.
+There’s no dedicated page for this, from my basic checking.
+There needs to be one which details pricing, vehicles, area coverage, types of groups, etc.Putting it there as part of the navigation of the site makes it completely unmissable.
 By the time someone sees that headline with an option to visit a specific page about it, there’s no way they’d have any doubt about the private tours option.

-2. Public Tours.
-We’d be talking about just relabelling the Tours option to Public Tours.
+- Public tours.
+We’d be talking about just relabelling the ‘Tours’ option to ‘Public Tours’.

-3. FAQs (some of which should really be also included in the tour descriptions).
+- FAQs (some of which should really be also included in the tour descriptions).

 Not only that, but we also need to see something that shows WHY Dave is so good.

-At this stage I’m still wondering who Dave is – it’s important to change this because people must know who they’re giving their money to.
+At this stage I’m still wondering who Dave is.
+It’s important to change this because people must know who they’re giving their money to.

 That would be the big factor holding me back from booking, personally.
-I prefer to go with companies where I can get a read for their personality and while the TripAdvisor reviews make this experience look excellent, unfortunately this is only shown on TripAdvisor and is not reflected on the actual site.
+I prefer to go with companies where I can get a read for their personality, and while the TripAdvisor reviews make this experience look excellent, unfortunately this is only shown on TripAdvisor and is not reflected on the actual site.

 That’s it!
 Those are the biggest improvements.